-I live in Bluffton, SC and work as a web developer at BFG Communications.
+I live in Austin, TX and work as a web developer at Keller Williams Realty International.
 In addition to my job, I am currently doing some freelance and pro-bono work as well as a few personal projects to improve skills and explore new things.

 I am a proud graduate of the University of North Carolina's School of Media and Journalism.
 I studied web development in journalism along with a second major in media theory and production from the university's communications department.
 (Go Heels!)

 Through my education and career opportunities, I have developed a passion for storytelling in a variety of ways.
 I love hearing people talk about personal experiences AND analyzing data to find the story in the numbers.
 Web development has provided a great way for me to explore different mediums of storytelling by using code to cultivate a unique experience with every project.